fleetdm/fleet/docs/Contributing/Configuration-for-contributors.md

 This document includes configuration files and settings that are helpful when developing or contributing to Fleet.

-Unlike the [configuration files documentation](https://fleetdm.com/docs/using-fleet/configuration-files), the files and settings in this document are not recommended for production use.
+Unlike the [fleetctl apply format](https://github.com/fleetdm/fleet/tree/main/docs/Contributing/fleetctl-apply.md), the files and settings in this document are not recommended for production use.
 Each setting includes the best practice for being successful in production.

 ## Integrations

 Integration settings in Fleet can be configured using the `integrations` section of the `config` YAML file.
 To see all settings in this file, check out the [configuration files documentation](https://fleetdm.com/docs/using-fleet/configuration-files#organization-settings).